-I eventually said my goodbyes to the social guild to join the raiding one after a couple years, once the core group of raiders had coalesced into a group of not only competent players, but also good-hearted people interested in working closer together.
+I eventually said my goodbyes to the social guild to join the raiding one after a couple years, once the core group of raiders had coalesced into a group of not only competent players, but also good-hearted people interested in working more closely together.
 We knew each other very well at that point, and I spent far more time with them than my old kinship, but parting ways was still bittersweet.
-I still fondly remember a nice tribute that one of the other officers had said to me, that the brain of the kinship was our kin leader, but that I was the heart of the kinship and would be sorely missed.
+I still fondly remember a nice tribute that one of the other officers had said to me, that our kin leader was the brain of the kinship, but that I was the heart of the kinship and would be sorely missed.
 Still, we were still on the same server and would still occasionally attend events together and chat, even ten years after I left.

 But the kinship I joined in 2010 was something else.
-We ended up becoming a consistently server-first and sometimes world-first raiding kinship, while remaining a nice group of people to be around, and having the luxury of being able to recruit similarly-minded good people from the server, not necessarily just the most skilful ones.
-Even now, ten years later, many of us are still together on Discord, chatting to each other as we walk the roads of life.
+We ended up becoming a consistently server-first and sometimes world-first raiding kinship, while remaining a nice group of people to be around, and having the luxury of being able to recruit similarly-minded good-hearted people from the server, not necessarily just the most skilful ones.
+Even now, ten years later, many of us are still together on Discord, chatting to each other daily as we walk the roads of life.